Kaiser-Yang/LightBoat.starter/README.md

 [lua/core/lazy.lua](https://github.com/Kaiser-Yang/LightBoat.starter/blob/master/lua/core/lazy.lua#L16)
 to disable some of them.

-For example, I can use those below to not install some executables:
+For example, You can use those below to not install some executables:

 ```lua
 vim.g.lightboat_opts = {